2.1. Systems of Linear Equations#

 with \(b\neq 0\) pops up, the system is inconsistent.

-• If no such equation appears, the general solution can be found by back substitution: starting from the last equation, we work our way upwards.
+• If no such equation appears, the general solution can be found by backward substitution: starting from the last equation, we work our way upwards.

 In theory the method works for any linear system, however large, though with pen and paper it soon becomes cumbersome.
 In the next subsection we will use an appropriate representation of a linear system to solve it in a more efficient way.
 And we will also see how the procedure of back-substitution can be incorporated in the elimination process.